OCA/connector-interfaces/connector_dns/readme.rst

 Connector Dns
 =====================

-This module aims to add more flexibility on product inventory.
-  * Allows to manage your DNSPod domain through Odoo.
+This module aims to allows to manage your DNS domain through Odoo.

-Please note that this module re-defines the create and write method of mrp.bom.

 Installation
 ============